haggen/sqlment/README.md

 # Sqlment

 Sqlment is a lightweight query builder for TypeScript.
-It tries to capture some of the power of more complex builders while sticking closer to hand-written SQL.
+It aims to capture some of the power of more complex builders while staying closer to hand-written SQL.

 - 🪶 Zero dependencies.
-- 👨‍✈️ Bring your own driver.
+- 🔌 Bring your own driver.
 - 🧱 Compose queries by combining clauses.
-- 🔗 Mutate queries with chained calls.
+- 🔗 Build queries with chained calls.
 - 🪆 Support for nested clauses and subqueries.
 - 🗣️ Configurable for almost any SQL dialect.

 ## Usage

-Create a new factory, passing a configuration object:
+Create a new factory by passing a configuration object:

 ```js
 import { Sqlment } from "sqlment";